It’s not too late to save the monarch butterfly.

 River Partners is already working with a strong coalition of scientists and conservation partners to reintroduce monarch habitat at the largest coordinated scale in the western U.S.

 River Partners is sourcing large quantities of additional seed and plants to add milkweed and other nectar-rich natives to our other restoration sites statewide.
-Planting milkweed and other native plants along river corridors is a key strategy for restoring monarchs, and supports other at-risk species up and down the food chain.
+Planting milkweed and other native plants along river corridors supports monarchs as well as other at-risk species up and down the food chain.